 Reportedly, Mandela had a good relationship with his Chinese counterparts, and the health of Jiang Zemin, who Mandela first met during his 1992 visit, became something of a running joke between the two.

 “How is my old friend President Jiang Zemin – is he well?”
 Mandela asked former premier Li Peng when he greeted Li on a state visit to South Africa in 1996.
 When Jiang himself visited the country in 2000, a newly-retired 82-year-old Mandela remarked in mock shock: “You look so good!
 I’m switching to your health plan.”

 Though it may have started off on a shaky footing, Mandela helped craft a strong Sino-South African relationship, one which has been built upon considerably by his successors.
 In 2010, China overtook the US to become South Africa’s single largest trading partner and the PRC continues to pour cash into infrastructure projects across the continent in exchange for vital minerals and fuel.
 What the future holds is as uncertain as the price of oil, but there is little doubt that Mandela considered himself a true friend of China.

-[Images via ANC]
+[All images via ANC]